cybrota/whispr/usage-guides/gcp.md

 ```bash
 whispr init gcp
 ```
+This creates a file called `whispr.yaml`.
+Update the details.

-Step 3: Define a `.env` file with secrets stored in GCP
+Step 3: Define a `.env` file with secrets stored in GCP (Assuming secrets with below names exist in remote secret as key value pair)
 ```bash
 DB_USERNAME=
 DB_PASSWORD=